mongodb/mongo-perf/README.md

 # mongo-perf
-This is a benchmark script for the MongoDB server.
+This is a benchmark tool for the MongoDB server.

 ### Overview
 ============